 A study conducted at Kaiser Permanente Medical Center in Los Angeles evaluated the outcome of implanting an inflatable penile implant along with tissue grafting (taken from the abdomen–rectus fascia tissue) to reconstruct the corpora cavernosa.
 Fifteen men underwent the procedures and were followed up for an average of 18 months.
 All the men reported successful return to sexual intercourse at an average of 9 weeks after surgery, and there were no problems with infection or other side effects.
 (Pathak 2005)

-In a more recent study, 23 men with Peyronie’s disease, erectile dysfunction, and severe shortening of the penis underwent a Penile Implant for Peyronie’s Disease with an inflatable device and tissue grafting.
+In a more recent study, 23 men with Peyronie’s disease, erectile dysfunction, and severe shortening of the penis underwent a penile implant involving an inflatable device and tissue grafting.
 Twenty of the men completed all the postsurgery follow-up visits, and the results were as follows: all the men reported satisfactory sexual intercourse and the average gain in penis length was 2.8 cm.
 Ninety percent of the patients were satisfied with both the cosmetic and functional results of surgery.
 Side effects included diminished sensitivity of the penis (glans) in 20% (4 men) and persistent penile curvature of less than 15 degrees in 15% (3 men).
 (Sansalone 2012)